Paraguay: Paraguayan War (1864–1870)

-On 12 October 1864, despite Paraguayan ultimatums, Brazil (allied with the Argentine Government under General Bartolomé Mitre and the rebellious Uruguayan colorados led by Gen. Venancio Flores) invaded the Republic of Uruguay in order to overthrow the government of that time (which was under the rule of the Blanco Party, an ally of López), (Note: The Blanco Party of Uruguay, hardline right wing and reactionary at those days, was in the Uruguayan Government during the outbreak of the war and were allies of the Paraguayan Government.) thus starting the Paraguayan War.
-(Note: Burton, a witness of the conflict, marks this date (12–16 October 1864) as the real beginning of the war.
-He writes (and it is the most logic account, considering the facts): The Brazilian Army invades the Banda Oriental, despite the protestations of President López, who declared that such invasion would be held a "casus belli".)

-The Paraguayans, led by the Marshal of the Republic Francisco Solano López, retaliated by attacking Mato Grosso on 15 December 1864 and later declared war against Argentina on 23 March 1865.
+On 12 October 1864, despite Paraguayan ultimatums, Brazil (allied with the Argentine Government under General Bartolomé Mitre and the rebellious Uruguayan colorados led by Gen. Venancio Flores) invaded the Republic of Uruguay in order to overthrow the government of that time (which was under the rule of the Blanco Party, an ally of López), (Note: The Blanco Party of Uruguay, hardline right wing and reactionary in those days, headed the Uruguayan government at the outbreak of the war and were allies of the Paraguayan government.)
+(Note: British explorer and diplomat Richard Francis Burton, a witness to the conflict, marks this date (12–16 October 1864) as the real beginning of the war.
+He wrote: The Brazilian Army invades the Banda Oriental, despite the protestations of President López, who declared that such invasion would be held a "casus belli".)
+The Paraguayans, in turn, led by the Marshal of the Republic Francisco Solano López, attacked Mato Grosso on 15 December 1864 and later declared war against Argentina on 23 March 1865.
 The Blanco Government was toppled and replaced by a Colorado government under General Venancio Flores on 22 February 1865.
-Afterward, the Argentine Republic, the Empire of Brazil and the Republic of Uruguay signed the Secret Treaty of the Triple Alliance against the Paraguayan Government on 1 May 1865.
+Afterward, the Argentine Republic, the Empire of Brazil and the Republic of Uruguay signed the secret Treaty of the Triple Alliance against the Paraguayan Government on 1 May 1865.

-On 24 May 1866, the Battle of Tuyutí led to the loss of 6,000 men when a Paraguayan attack was repelled by the Allies.
-It was marked as the bloodiest battle in South America during the war.

-The Paraguayans put up a ferocious resistance but ultimately lost in 1870 in the Battle of Cerro Corá, where Marshal Solano López refused to surrender and died in action.
+After a brief offensive in Argentine and Brazilian territory, the Paraguayans retreated to national territory where they put up a ferocious resistance.
+With the capture of Asunción, the Triple Alliance installed a provisional government.
+On 22 July 1869 the National Assembly elected the National Junta formed by Carlos Loizaga, Juan Francisco Decoud and Cirilo Antonio Rivarola.
+However, Solano López evaded capture and was leading a guerrilla campaign.
+The war ultimately ended with his death in 1870 in the Battle of Cerro Corá, where he refused to surrender and died in action.
 The real causes of this war, which remains the bloodiest international conflict in the history of The Americas, are still highly debatable.
 (Note: The classical view asserts that Francisco Solano López's expansionist and hegemonic views are the main reason for the outbreak of the conflict.
 The traditional Paraguayan view, held by the "lopistas" (supporters of Solano López in Paraguay and elsewhere), holds that Paraguay acted in self-defense and for the protection of the equilibrium of the Plate Basin.
 This view is usually contested by the "anti-lopistas" (known in Paraguay as "legionarios"), who favored the "Triple Alliance".
 Revisionist views from right and left national populists put a great emphasis on the influence of the British Empire, a view that a majority of historians reject.)